transcelerate/ddf-home/getting_started.md

 Transcelerate, along with Accenture, Microsoft, and other life sciences technology vendors have developed a working model of the Study Definitions Repository based on the USDM called the Study Definitions Repository Reference Implementation.

-The SDR Reference Implementation is being deployed as open-source, and is meant to be vendor agnostic.
+The SDR Reference Implementation has been deployed as open-source, and is meant to be vendor agnostic.
 The goal of having an open-source, vendor agnostic solution is to create a platform for both innovation and collaborative interoperability across the industry.

 Click here for a video describing the SDR RI.